 The ‘splitting’ of time into three dimensions can be understood best through the question: how does a present moment become a past moment?
 This problem found perhaps its oldest expression in Zeno’s paradoxes: given that the present (the Tortoise) has always moved on as soon as we think we have made the past (Achilles) merge with the present, how can the past ever catch up with the present?
 The problem arises in its modern form, specifically in Bergson and Deleuze, when we realize that memories are constantly being created in the present: memories are not just ready-made for us to access, they have to be produced at some point, and that point always has to be a ‘present’ point.
 In the present, then, there must be a split which makes that present ‘fork’ or split off into the past.
-There must also be another ‘fork’ of time which makes the future pass into the present (“Actual and Virtual”, 151).
+There must also be another ‘fork’ of time which makes the future pass into the present (“Actual and Virtual” 151).
 Deleuze does not think that these forks are like predictable and harmonious joints through which moments pass, in such a way that we could use what is present to programmatically calculate the past and the future.
 For example, the present does not become past in a consciously rational manner, whereby an experience might be compared explicitly with other experiences in order to form a harmonious and clear system of memories.
 For Deleuze, the splitting of time is not so clear; rather, it is impossible to determine in advance how a memory will be created or which possibilities of the future will transform the present; all we can say is that time will split, not how it will split (148).
 Of course, we live out our practical, everyday actions in a kind of determinate, clear, fixed world; this is pure ‘actuality,’ or the pure present, which is completely determinate, stable and predictable.
 However, this constant, calculable present is constantly being broken up and then produced once again in a new manner by the splitting in time.
 The division between the indeterminate splitting of time and the determinate actuality of the present is the most fundamental division of Deleuze’s entire philosophy.
 We can begin, here, to glimpse the reason why passivity might be privileged over activity in Deleuze’s account of life: the ‘splitting’ of time involves a breaking apart of the present, which has a kind of negativity to it, a falling apart, an explosion, as opposed to a smooth joint which would actively operate upon various moments.
 The reason that Life is a key concept for Deleuze is that what he calls “non-organic Life” is identical with the passive splitting of time (Cinema 2 81, 91).
 The burning question is then: why use the word life here?
 This question is answered by looking at what is, for Deleuze, the most basic constitution of all existence: matter.